Funding availability for Puget Sound Action Agenda - Strategic Implementation Leads

 Answer: Cost sharing expenses must be incurred during the period of performance/project period.
 An expense for a project that started outside the Strategic Implementation Lead 3.0 period of performance/project period could be used for cost sharing so long as the expense for that portion of the project was incurred during the Strategic Implementation Lead 3.0 period of performance/project period.
 Selected recipients must comply with 2 CFR 200.306 when meeting a cost share requirement.

-If the total project cost for a habitat/marine proposal is $48 million, the true amount awarded would be 50% ($28 million)?
-So applicants need to already have $28 million to contribute to the proposed work (ie, 50% cost sharing)?
+[Revised 4/15] If the total project cost for a habitat/marine proposal is $48 million, the true amount awarded would be 50% ($24 million)?

-Answer: Applicants must demonstrate in their proposal how they will meet the cost share requirement to be considered eligible.
-Selected recipients must comply with 2 CFR 200.306 when meeting a cost share requirement.
+Answer: Applicants do not need to have the total non-federal cost share (Habitat/Marine: $48 million, Shellfish: $30 million, and Stormwater: $42 million) upfront.
+However, applicants must demonstrate in their proposals how they will meet the cost share requirement over the entire project period to be considered eligible.
+Successful applicants must comply with 2 CFR 200.306 when meeting a cost share requirement.

 Questions related to grant management